madisonylee/J124-Final/README.md

 # J124 Final Project: A Look Into Fertility Rates Through Data Anaylisis & Visualization
 ## Madison Lee
+## Story Summary
+In the past couple of decades, fertility rates have been a rather overlooked but important issue.
 ## Data Analysis Process
 - Downloaded the Fertility rates data table, through the Full Indicator Data, as a csv. file.
 Then, I uploaded the csv. file into a new Google Sheets document.
 ## Data Analysis